Cyrillic script: Lowercase forms

+Cyrillic uppercase and lowercase letter forms are not as differentiated as in Latin typography.
+Though both Latin and Cyrillic types feature letters whose upper- and lowercase forms differ more in size and proportion than in shape (such as Latin C c, V v, Z z), these form a minority of the Latin alphabet but a majority of Cyrillic (particularly in upright rather than italic forms).
+Still, a good-quality Cyrillic typeface will include separate small-caps glyphs.

-Cyrillic fonts, as well as Latin ones, have roman and italic types (practically all popular modern fonts include parallel sets of Latin and Cyrillic letters, where many glyphs, uppercase as well as lowercase, are shared by both).
-However, the native font terminology in most Slavic languages (for example, in Russian) does not use the words "roman" and "italic" in this sense.
+Cyrillic typefaces, as well as Latin ones, have roman and italic forms (practically all popular modern computer fonts include parallel sets of Latin and Cyrillic letters, where many glyphs, uppercase as well as lowercase, are shared by both).
+However, the native typeface terminology in most Slavic languages (for example, in Russian) does not use the words "roman" and "italic" in this sense.
 Instead, the nomenclature follows German naming patterns: